Separation of Powers

 The basic rules regarding the President’s election, eligibility, term and nomination for election are stipulated.
 The powers of the President are limited and most of them are set out in the Constitution.

-In most cases, the President acts on the instructions of the Dail or the Taoiseach.
+In most cases, the President acts on the instructions of the Dáil or Taoiseach.
 The President appoints the Taoiseach on the nomination of the Dail.
-He summons and dissolves the Dail, appoints members of governments, the attorney general and certain other officeholders on the advice of the Taoiseach.
+He summons and dissolves the Dáil, appoints members of government, the attorney general and certain other officeholders on the advice of the Taoiseach.

-- President may refer a Bill to the Supreme Court to test its constitutionality.
+- refer a Bill to the Supreme Court to test its constitutionality.

-- President may establish committees of privileges to determine if a Bill is a monetary bill.
+- establish committees of privileges to determine if a Bill is a monetary bill.

-- President may in emergency agree to shorten the time per consideration of Bill by the Senate.
+- in an emergency, agree to shorten the time for consideration of a Bill by the Senate.

-- President may address the nation (subject to approval by the government of the contents).
+- address the nation (subject to approval by the government of the contents of the address).

-- President may allow a request that a Bill be referred to a referendum which has been passed by the Dail and rejected by the Senate.
+- allow a request that a Bill which has been passed by the Dáil but rejected by the Senate be referred to a referendum.

-Where the President is unwilling or unable to perform functions the functions may be exercised by a presidential commission.
-This consists of the Chief Justice and Chairpersons of the Dail and Senate.
+Where the President is unwilling or unable to perform functions, these functions may be exercised by a presidential commission.
+This consists of the Chief Justice and Chairpersons of the Dáil and Seanad.